Definition and mode of transmission

-- a blood test is taken to check renal and hepatic functions using biochemical parameters (urea, creatinine, SDMA, liver enzymes, etc.)
+- a blood test will take to check renal and hepatic functions using biochemical parameters (urea, creatinine, SDMA, liver enzymes, etc.)

-- a blood test also makes it possible to quantify the different blood cells: the red blood cells may be low, we speak of anemia; white blood cells, especially neutrophils, can be elevated, this is called leukocytosis and neutrophilia
+- a blood test also makes it possible to quantify the different blood cells.
+The red blood cells may be low, we speak of anemia; white blood cells, especially neutrophils, can elevate, this is called leukocytosis and neutrophilia

 - a urine test can also check your urine glucose level which may be high (without having high blood glucose levels)

-- serological tests are carried out.
-It is thus possible, within the veterinary practice, to perform rapid tests which confirm the presence of antibodies produced by the dog’s body against leptospires.
-An additional test can be requested from a specialized laboratory to refine the results and know the exact bacteria involved.
+- serological tests will carry out.
+It is thus possible, within the veterinary practice, to perform rapid tests.
+These tests confirm the presence of antibodies produced by the dog’s body against leptospires.
+An additional test can request from a specialized laboratory to refine the results and know the exact bacteria involve.

 Starting treatment for leptospirosis

 When the infusion is no longer necessary, the dog leaves hospitalization and can return to his home.
-Antibiotic treatment is very long (often over a month) and follow-up is scheduled throughout the dog’s recovery.
+Antibiotic treatment is very long (often over a month) and follow-up will schedule throughout the dog’s recovery.

-If a dog develops leptospirosis, it should be kept away from other potentially infected animals (other dogs and humans) throughout the treatment period.
-You should know that excretion in the urine can continue for several weeks after the end of the symptoms and therefore take all precautions (wear gloves, disinfect the place where the dog lives, etc.): your veterinarian and your doctor can direct you to this subject.
+If a dog develops leptospirosis, it should keep away from other potentially infected animals (other dogs and humans).
+It will carry out throughout the treatment period.
+You should know that excretion in the urine can continue for several weeks after the end of the symptoms.
+And therefore take all precautions (wear gloves, disinfect the place where the dog lives, etc.).
+Your veterinarian and your doctor can direct you to this subject.

-It is very important to vaccinate puppies very early against leptospirosis because, contrary to what is observed for other diseases, the colostrum of the bitch does not contain antibodies against this condition.
-The puppy is therefore not passively protected by its mother’s antibodies and must build its own means of defense by itself thanks to the vaccine.
-It is therefore very important to raise the puppies in good hygienic conditions while absolutely avoiding the risk of contamination (avoid garages where mice may have taken up residence, be very careful with outside outings by limiting any contamination by puddles of ‘water…) even if the mother is correctly vaccinated.
+It is very important to vaccinate puppies very early against leptospirosis.
+Because, contrary to what will observe for other diseases, the colostrum of the bitch does not contain antibodies against this condition.
+The puppy can therefore not passively protected from its mother’s antibodies.
+And must build its own means of defense by itself thanks to the vaccine.
+It is therefore very important to raise the puppies in good hygienic conditions.
+While absolutely avoiding the risk of contamination (avoid garages where mice may have taken up residence, be very careful with outside outings by limiting any contamination by puddles of ‘water…) even if the mother will correctly vaccinate.